anderkonzen/docker-rails/README.md

 # Docker Rails

-This repo contains **Dockerfiles** for different Ruby and Rails versions. :lollipop:
+This repo contains **Dockerfiles** for different Ruby and Rails versions.

 ## Use Cases